 Notre-Dame de Paris is often translated with the title The Hunchback of Notre Dame, but I don’t like that title as much as the original.
 Quasimodo, the hunchback of the story, is not the only focal point: the architecture of Notre Dame and the relationship between the two societal outcasts, Esmeralda and Quasimodo, is what drives the novel.

-Although much in the beginning of the novel bored me, the action in the last half brought me around again.
+Although much of the beginning of the novel bored me, the action in the last half brought me around again.
 By the end, I liked it.
 The novel is firmly in the gothic Romantic tradition: a medieval setting, a wicked monk, outsiders seeking their place in society, attempted rape, horror and murder, and convenient resolutions.

 I was fascinated by the contrasts in Quasimodo.
-He is obviously an ugly, huge, imposing figure in the fifteenth century Paris of the novel, giving the scene a sense of “horror” that a work in the gothic literary tradition needs.
+He is obviously an ugly, huge, imposing figure in the fifteenth-century Paris of the novel, giving the scene a sense of “horror” that a work in the gothic literary tradition needs.
 On the other hand, his innocent persona made him a loveable protagonist.
 His deafness renders him unaware of his setting; his sensitivity to Esmeralda’s kindnesses and his attempts to keep her safe show him to be kind and gentle.
-The English translation names him lead protagonist in the title, and while I prefer the original title’s implications, I concede that the hunchback’s role is central to the moving action.
+The English translation names him the lead protagonist in the title, and while I prefer the original title’s implications, I concede that the hunchback’s role is central to the moving action.
 It is his defense of Esmeralda and his relationship with the evil Dom Frollo (more about him in a moment) that causes contention and drama.
 His contrasting appearances (as King of Fools and then as a criminal) in the beginning introduce the setting and other characters.
 This would not be the novel it is without the gruesome yet gentle hunchback.

 But Esmeralda likewise is central to the novel’s plot, and I see her as just as important a protagonist as Quasimodo, if not more important.
 She is the “lady” of Paris that the title refers to, in addition to the gothic cathedral in which the action unfolds.
 She represents an exotic desirable character in the text; while Quasimodo is an image of horror, the innocent gypsy Esmeralda is the sexually desirable one.